zkedem/Set-ClassicTheme/README.md

 With this in mind, I set about creating my own utility which would enable and disable the Classic theme in a safe manner, while also allowing apps to bypass the Classic theme if they need to do so.
 It would be scriptable to a large degree and provide a user-friendly interface as well.
 This is just what Set-ClassicTheme does.

 ## How it works
-All Windows NT systems (or at least those since Windows XP) have a shared memory section called ThemeSection, located in \Sessions\&lt;Current Session ID&gt;\Windows\<sup>[1](#note1)</sup>.
+All Windows NT systems (or at least those since Windows XP) have a shared memory section called ThemeSection, located in \Sessions\<Current Session ID&gt;\Windows\<sup>1</sup>.
 ThemeSection governs whether apps in Windows can use visual styles; if an app cannot read or query ThemeSection upon launch, it will fall back to the Classic theme.
 We could do this by simply closing the memory handle, but it's better just to deny the current user read/query permissions<sup>[2](#note2)</sup>, as that can be easily reversed.

 In order to set the permissions for ThemeSection, we need to access the NT Object Manager.
 Rather than waste time trying to learn a new programming language like C++ or C#, I decided to write Set-ClassicTheme as a PowerShell script.
 PowerShell can interact with the Object Manager right out of the box, and supports the creation of WPF-based GUIs as well.